-One of the wiliest cats at the sanctuary, he spends hours stalking the house cats, peacocks, and visitors from his large grassy cat-a-tat.
+One of the wiliest cats at the sanctuary, he spends hours stalking visitors from his shaded cat-a-tat.
 Like all leopards, he excels at sneaking up on people when their backs are turned.
-The keepers are always very aware of where Cheetaro happens to be whenever they clean his cat-a-tat or prepare his food.
+The keepers are always very aware of where Cheetaro happens to be whenever they clean his area or prepare his food.

 See How Cheetaro Spends His Summers

 More About Cheetaro: